|Nutrition Facts (per serving)|

-Stir all dressing ingredients (coconut milk, lime juice, chili flakes, sugar, and fish sauce) together in a cup.
-Taste-test for sweet-sour balance, adding more sugar if too sour.
+Stir all dressing ingredients (coconut milk, lime juice, chile flakes, sugar, and fish sauce) together in a cup.
+Taste test for sweet-sour balance, adding more sugar if too sour.
 Set aside.

 Holding the cabbage firm on a cutting board, cut large round slices along one side as thinly as you can.
 After the cabbage falls to the cutting board, slice it to create thin strands.

 Place in a salad bowl.
 Add all other vegetables, setting aside half of the fresh coriander.

 Add crabmeat to the bowl.
 Give the dressing another stir, then drizzle over.
 Toss well.